Medications Study Guide for the PTCB Exam

 Adverse effects are considered more severe than side effects and typically warrant discontinuation of therapy or possibly emergency medical attention based on severity.

-Adverse events are those that negatively impact a person’s well-being or their disease management.
-Muscle pain and cramping are common side effects of statin medications used to treat high cholesterol.
-However, severe unexplained muscle pain accompanied by dark (tea-colored) urine is an adverse effect of statin medications, indicating large muscle breakdown (scientifically known as rhabdomyolysis).
-This would warrant discontinuation of the specific statin drug completely and a consult with the physician to seek alternative therapy.
+Adverse events are those that negatively impact a person’s well-being or their ability to manage their disease.
+For instance, muscle pain and cramping are common side effects of statin medications used to treat high cholesterol.
+However, severe unexplained muscle pain accompanied by dark (tea-colored) urine is an adverse effect of statin medications, indicating extensive muscle breakdown (scientifically known as rhabdomyolysis).
+This would warrant complete discontinuation of the specific statin drug and a consultation with the physician to seek alternative therapy.

 Allergies

-The indication of legend is the reason for which a prescription, OTC drug, or dietary supplement is prescribed or recommended, in keeping with the drug’s FDA approval (or legend).
+The indication of legend is the reason a prescription, OTC drug, or dietary supplement has been prescribed or recommended, in keeping with the drug’s FDA approval (or legend).
 The dosage and duration of therapy for a drug may differ by indication.
-For example, the starting dose of sertraline (Zoloft®) for post-traumatic stress disorder is 25 mg once daily, but for major depressive disorder it is 50 mg once daily.
-Finally, if a drug is prescribed for a reason other than its indicated legend, then that drug is considered to be used “off-label”.
+For example, the starting dose of sertraline (Zoloft®) for post-traumatic stress disorder is 25 mg once daily, but for major depressive disorder, it is 50 mg once daily.
+Finally, if a drug is prescribed for a reason other than its indicated legend, then that drug is being used “off-label”.

 Drug Stability

-Pharmaceutical stability is extremely important to maintain the integrity and safe use of the medication product.
-Regardless of whether it is a bottle of insulin or an antibiotic suspension, all medication products must be handled and stored properly to maintain the drug’s integrity.
-Medications can become spoiled, resulting in a loss of drug stability, and these should not be used as the potency and integrity has been compromised.
+Pharmaceutical stability is essential to maintain the integrity and safe use of the medication product.
+Regardless of whether it is a bottle of insulin or an antibiotic suspension, all medication products must be handled and stored correctly to maintain the integrity of the drug.
+Medications can become spoiled, resulting in a loss of drug stability.
+When this happens, the drugs should not be used, as the potency and integrity will have been compromised.

 Oral Suspensions

 Oral suspensions are medications that are supplied in a manufacturer’s bottle as a powder.
-These products can be stored at room temperature until the expiration date is met on the container.
-However, the powder must be mixed with the indicated amount of water prior to dispensing to become a suspension.
-Once mixed with water, the oral suspension must be given a beyond use date based on the manufacturer’s stability testing data.
+These products can be stored at room temperature until the expiration date on the container is met.
+However, the powder must be mixed with the indicated amount of water before dispensing to form a suspension.
+Once mixed with water, the oral suspension must be given a beyond-use date (BUD) based on the manufacturer’s stability testing data.
 For example, amoxicillin oral suspension must be discarded 14 days after reconstitution, with recommended storage in the refrigerator.

 Insulin

-All insulins must be stored in the refrigerator prior to use, making it stable until the expiration date indicated on the package labeling.
-Once in use, it is only good for a certain amount of time depending on the type of insulin.
+All insulins must be stored in the refrigerator before use, ensuring stability until the expiration date indicated on the package label.
+Once in use, it is only suitable for a limited period, depending on the type of insulin.
 Once in use, insulin aspart (NovoLog®) is stable for up to 28 days at room temperature, while insulin detemir (Levemir®) is stable for up to 42 days at room temperature.

 Reconstitutables

-Medications that are supplied as a dry powder require reconstitution with a diluent, (e.g., sterile water or 0.9% NaCl) prior to use.
+Medications that are supplied as a dry powder require reconstitution with a diluent (e.g., sterile water or 0.9% NaCl) before use.
 Many medications are manufactured in dry powder form to allow an extended shelf life.
-Vancomycin is an antibiotic that comes in dry powder form in a vial.
-This medication must be reconstituted with the correct amount of water prior to adding into an IV (intravenous) bag.
-Clindamycin and benzoyl peroxide (BenzaClin®) is a topical medication used to treat acne.
-Prior to dispensing to the patient, it must be mixed with the correct amount of sterile water and be given an expiration date of 3 months.
+For example, vancomycin is an antibiotic that comes in dry powder form in a vial.
+This medication must be reconstituted with the correct amount of water prior to adding to an IV bag.
+There is also clindamycin/benzoyl peroxide (BenzaClin®), which is a topical medication used to treat acne.
+Prior to dispensing to the patient, it must be mixed with the correct amount of sterile water and given an expiration date of three months.

 Injectables

-Some injectables come commercially available and can be dispensed to the patient with a valid prescription, while others must be drawn up and administered in the hospital or a doctor’s office.
+Some injectables are commercially available and can be dispensed to patients with a valid prescription, while others must be prepared and administered in a hospital or doctor’s office.
 Each has a different level of stability and expiration date based on the manufacturer’s testing data.
-Ceftriaxone is an antibiotic used to treat a variety of infections.
+Ceftriaxone (Rocephin®) is an antibiotic used to treat a variety of infections.
 Once reconstituted, it is stable for 24 hours at room temperature and can be administered intramuscularly.
 Dulaglutide (Trulicity®) is a subcutaneous injectable used to manage type 2 diabetes.
 It can be stored in the refrigerator until the package expiration date, but is only stable for up to 14 days unrefrigerated.

 Vaccines

 Vaccines are fragile and must be stored properly to maintain integrity and minimize deterioration.
 Inadequate storage and handling can lead to vaccine ineffectiveness in addition to loss of inventory and money due to spoiled product.
-All live and attenuated vaccines must be stored in the refrigerator between 35-46 degrees Fahrenheit, except for Zostavax.
+All live and attenuated vaccines must be stored in the refrigerator between 35 to 46 degrees Fahrenheit, except for Zostavax®.
 Zostavax is a live vaccine that must be stored in the freezer prior to administration.
 Once a vaccine is removed from the refrigerator or freezer, it should be administered to the patient without delay to decrease the risk of degradation.

 Incompatibilities

-Incompatibility occurs when two medications are mixed with each other and resulting in an unsuitable product, either by physical or chemical means.
-Physical incompatibilities can typically be seen while chemical incompatibilities may or may not be visible.
+Incompatibility occurs when two medications are mixed and result in an unsuitable product, either by physical or chemical means.
+Physical incompatibilities can typically be seen, while chemical incompatibilities may or may not be visible.

 Physical